 For ischemia-free donor liver implantation, resect the recipient’s diseased liver according to standard protocols [1] and use a 32-34 French caval cannula to recannulate the donor IHIVC under continuous normothermic machine perfusion [2].

-WIDE: Talent placing diseased liver into biohazard container or similar
+Diseased liver being isolated

 IHIVC being cannulated

-Use a clamp to block the SHIVC [1] and move the donor liver from the reservoir to the recipient’s abdominal cavity [2].
+Use a clamp to block the SHIVC [1] and remove the diseased liver [2].
+Move the donor liver from the reservoir to the recipient’s abdominal cavity [3].

 SHIIVC being blocked

+WIDE: Talent placing diseased liver into biohazard container or similar

 Talent placing liver into abdominal cavity

-Use 3-0 non absorbable polypropylene sutures to suture the donor SHIVC to the recipient counterparts with a bi-caval or piggy-back technique [1] and use 5-0 and 7-0 non-absorbable polypropylene sutures, respectively, to suture the donor pulmonary valve and HA to the recipient’s counterparts in an end-to-end fashion [2].
+Use 3-0 non absorbable polypropylene sutures to suture the donor SHIVC to the recipient counterparts with a bi-caval or piggy-back technique [1] and use 5-0 and 7-0 non-absorbable polypropylene sutures, respectively, to suture the donor PV and HA to the recipient’s counterparts in an end-to-end fashion [2].

 SHIVC being sutured